Owslebury/animation/docs/plan.md

 I would like ctrl z to be in my program.
 This will mean I will need to revert the changes that have been made, involving representing the transformation (i.e., scale, position, etc.) and the graphic changes such as a line stroke or a fill.

 I think it would be best to

+The FXML file needs to be split into different controller files so that the methods can be clearly seperated.